 The following two tabs change content below.

 I am never happier than when out on the road discovering new places and meeting new people.
-I am one of Macs Adventure's England specialists, and love nothing more than making people's holidays!
+I am one of Macs Adventure's destination and adventure specialists, and love nothing more than making people's holidays!

 - Travelling in Japan - August 12, 2014

 - Minshuku and Ryokan – Traditional Japanese accommodations - August 7, 2014

 - Walking in Japan – the Nakasendo or the Kumano Kodo Trail? - August 7, 2014